RajLabMSSM/DeepSEA/README.md

 		+ *PTK2B*
 		+ *SPI1*
 		+ *TREM2*
-	- For each locus VCF file, we then used ``bcftools`` to remove any variants that had allele sequence length (reference or alternative) greater than 100 and replaced aterisks (indicating deletions) with blanks, as required by DeepSEA.
+	- For each locus VCF file, we then used `bcftools` to remove any variants that had allele sequence length (reference or alternative) greater than 100 and replaced aterisks (indicating deletions) with blanks, as required by DeepSEA.

 ### 2. Run DeepSEA
-	- We submitted each locus VCF to the DeepSEA server via the web application (http://deepsea.princeton.edu), and downloaded the variant-level results as text files.
+	- We submitted each locus VCF to the DeepSEA server via the web application (deepsea.princeton.edu), and downloaded the variant-level results as text files.
 Resulting metrics include:
 		+ `eQTL-probability`: Probability that the position is an eQTL in the GRASP Database.
 		+ `GWAS-probability`: Probability that the position is a significant hit in the GWAS Catalogue.
 		+ `HGMD-probability`: Probability that the position is deleterious, according to the HGMD database